interep-project/docs/docs/guides/creating-proofs.md

 If you've read the guides on how to use onchain or offchain groups you may now be wondering how you can allow users to create Semaphore proofs, and how to verify that these proofs are valid.

-In this section, we will learn how to get all the parameters for creating a Semaphore proof and how to use the Interep contract to correctly verify these proofs.
+In this section, we will learn how to get all the parameters for creating valid Semaphore proofs and how to use the Interep contract to correctly verify these proofs.

 :::caution
 Before going any further, if you are not familiar with Semaphore, read the [official documentation](https://semaphore.appliedzkp.org).